bgmartins/anonymizer/README.md

-## Build a text anonymizer with Spacy and Streamlit components
+## A simple text anonymizer built with Spacy and Streamlit components

-In this repo, I'll show you how easy it is to build a web app to anonymize your text data with **Streamlit** and **Spacy**.
+This repo presents a simple web app to anonymize biomedical text data with **Streamlit** and **Spacy**.

-We'll also see how to deploy it to Heroku and make it live on internet for other users to use and play with:
+The app can be deployed to Heroku and made live on internet, for other users to use and play with:

 Spoiler alert: here's what the app looks like